With cross training for runners, you really can’t get much better than cycling.

-*Important* if you’re using heart rate: it’s important to remember that your maximum cycling heart rate* will be lower than your max running heart rate.
-So, don’t attempt to complete these at 90% of your maximum running heart rate.
+*Important* if you’re using heart rate: remember that your maximum cycling heart rate* will be lower than your max running heart rate.

-*Cycling HRmax is normally 5-8% lower than running heart rate max, so don’t use your running heart rate max to set cycling intensity.
+*Cycling HRmax is around 5-8% lower than running heart rate max, so don’t use your running heart rate max to set cycling intensity.

-Another point here: if you’re controlling these intervals by heart rate, then allow heart rate to gradually increase.
-As an example, keeping heart rate slightly below target for the first interval works well and allows for a more consistent work rate, across all the intervals, by reducing the effects of cardiac drift.
+Another point here: if you’re controlling these intervals by heart rate, allow time for heart rate to rise into the target zone.
+For example, keeping heart rate below target for the first interval works well and allows for a more consistent work rate, across all the intervals, by reducing the effects of cardiac drift.

 For the recoveries, aim for just under half the intensity of the efforts.
-Importantly, recovery must be easy enough to allow you to maintain the intensity of the intervals.
+This must be easy enough to allow you to maintain the intensity of the intervals.

 Why I like lactate threshold cycling intervals:

-In terms of volume, you should find you can complete slightly more of these than the equivalent running workout.
+In terms of volume, you can complete more of these than the equivalent running intervals.

-It’s similar to the LT workout, but we’re reducing the length of the interval (to ~2-3minutes) and increasing the intensity to just above LT intensity.
-So, whilst the last intervals were at an intensity that we could sustain for around 40-60minutes, this time we’re exercising at an intensity we could sustain for only around 20-30minutes in a race situation.
+And whilst the LT intervals were at an intensity we could sustain for around 60minutes; this time we’re exercising at an intensity we could sustain for only around 30minutes in a race situation.

-The intensity falls between lactate threshold and VO2max – giving a significant training boost to aerobic fitness.
-And the short recoveries mean there’s still a strong emphasis on lactate threshold, and muscular endurance.
+The intensity falls halfway between the lactate threshold and VO2max.
+Making this a great intensity for boosting aerobic fitness.
+And the quicker recoveries mean there’s still a strong emphasis on lactate threshold, and muscular endurance.

-In this way, they’re at the crossover point where blood lactate levels are unstable and begin to accumulate, and aerobic uptake is close to VO2 max.
+In this way, they’re at the crossover point where blood lactate levels are accumulating, and aerobic uptake is approaching maximal uptake (~93% VO2 max).